-- 1. A challenging and well organized curriculum; - 2. qualified teachers; - 3. physical safety and protection of personal property; - 4. a supportive learning environment, free from harassment, discrimination, or bullying; - 5. consultations with teachers, counselors, and administrators regarding grades or discipline, or any other concern; - 6. an equitable learning environment with clear standards for assessments and discipline; - 7. their personal beliefs and will not face consequences for such beliefs as long as they do not interfere with the learning environment of others; - 8. respect from teachers and administrators, and when necessary, to be punished in a way that is fair, equitable, and within the bounds of AHS policy; - 9. participate in the creation and review of the rules, policies, and procedures that will govern them and to be informed of such rules and regulations; - 10. present petitions and formal complaints or grievances to school authorities and to expect prompt and authoritative replies that directly address the issue at hand.
+- 1. A challenging and well-organized curriculum. - 2.
+Qualified teachers. - 3.
+Physical safety and protection of personal property. - 4.
+A supportive learning environment, free from harassment, discrimination, or bullying. - 5.
+Consultations with teachers, counselors, and administrators regarding grades or discipline, or any other concern. - 6.
+An equitable learning environment with clear standards for assessments and discipline. - 7.
+Their personal beliefs and will not face consequences for such beliefs if they do not interfere with the learning environment of others. - 8.
+Respect from teachers and administrators, and when necessary, to be punished in a way that is fair, equitable, and within the bounds of ASAS policy. - 9.
+Participate in the creation and review of the rules, policies, and procedures that will govern them and to be informed of such rules and regulations. - 10.
+Present petitions and formal complaints or grievances to school authorities and to expect prompt and authoritative replies that directly address the issue at hand.